 After a temporary job as a substitute teacher, she joined the staff of Thomas W. Leach and his North American Royalties Company.
 Leach, a surface geologist, did more than anyone to persuade the major oil companies to explore for oil in the Williston Basin.

 Mary leveraged her ground-floor involvement in North Dakota's oil industry to secure a position with the Petroleum Information Service where she reported news items from the area.
-As her journalism skills flourished, so did her relationship with Steven H. Harris, a founding partner in the consulting geologist firm of Harris, Brown and Klemer, Inc. She subsequently worked for Sun Oil Company, performed record searches as a landman for the Pimco Oil Company of Wyoming and reserved as a reporter for The Rocky Mountain Oil Reporter for 9 years; before becoming a full-time homemaker and mother.
+As her journalism skills flourished, so did her relationship with Steven H. Harris, a founding partner in the consulting geologist firm of Harris, Brown and Klemer, Inc. She subsequently worked for Sun Oil Company, performed record searches as a landman for the Pimco Oil Company of Wyoming and served as a reporter for The Rocky Mountain Oil Reporter for 9 years before becoming a full-time homemaker and mother.

-Together, Mary and Steve reared 5 children; Bruce, Steven Jr., Terry, Wayne and Diane.
+Together, Mary and Steve reared 5 children; Bruce, Steven Jr., Terry, Wayne and Genevieve.
 In between her other commitments, the couple traveled to worldwide destinations in support of Steve's geological career.
 But as their children moved on to their own pursuits, Mary turned her talents to community involvement and researching area historical events.

 The MHSoc's museum and office is located at 3102 37th St; PO Box 98; Mandan, ND 58554 Contact us at email@example.com or leave message at (701) 663-5200